GrammaticalFramework/gf-contrib/AMR/AMR-to-text/README.md

 ### Future tasks

 1. Conversion of AMRs into proper ASTs.
-1. Re-implementation in a language which has a native support for operations on trees, e.g. Haskell or LISP (a future task).
+1. Re-implementation in a programming language which has a native support for operations on trees, e.g. Haskell or LISP (a future task).
 1. AMR-to-English vs. multilingual text generation.